culturally/Instagram-iOS-SSL-pinning-bypass/README.md

 3. Set up the proxy before starting the app (Was tested only with mitmproxy)
 4. Intercept

+## Crashing Issue
+- Many people experienced crashing after login this is caused somehow by sideloading you have to sideload it using TrollStore to stop the crashing

 ## Bypassed:

 | Icon | Bundle ID | Version | File Type | Download |